RationAI/xopat/README.md

 _Protocol construction_ &emsp;
 To use custom-defined protocol, pass a string that can be evaluated to a valid URL.
-It must be one-liner expression, which can use two variables: `path` and `data`. `path` contains absolute url to the default image-serving server. `background.data` contains elements of `data` array defined in the outer scope (selected to be used).
+It must be one-liner expression, which can use two variables: `path` and `data`. `path` contains absolute url to the default image-serving script. `background.data` contains elements of `data` array defined in the outer scope (selected to be used).
 Note that `visualizationProtocol` expression receives a string **list** as `data` whereas
 `protocol` only a single string.
 That means a server behind `visualizationProtocol` url must be able to serve simultaneously multiple images.
 These images must be concatenated below each other into a single bigger image (see the `webgl` module for more details).